Elton John: Tantrums & Tiaras

-Tantrums & Tiaras is a 1997 documentary film about the private life of English musician Elton John, directed by his husband, David Furnish.
+Tantrums & Tiaras is a 1997 British documentary film about the private life of musician Elton John, directed by his partner and future husband David Furnish.
 It was recorded during John's Made in England Tour in 1995 and includes parts of interviews and concerts.
 Included in the documentary is a large part of a concert John performed in Rio de Janeiro, Brazil in November 1995.

-In 1998, the documentary won a Chris Award at the Columbus Film and Video Festival.
-It was also re-released as a "Director's Cut" in 1997, and then on DVD in November 2008 with extra material.
+It was re-released as a "Director's Cut" on DVD in November 2008 with extra material.